What You Should Know About This Degree

 However, these factors do not guarantee publication or success as a writer.
 Individuals considering a master’s in creative writing should understand that often, this degree is as much about personal and artistic fulfillment as it is about financial return-on-investment.
 Other options for pursuing education in creative writing include participating in writers groups, residencies, and continuing education programs.

 In a creative writing master’s program, students are typically expected to select a genre in which to specialize.
 Common areas of focus include fiction, creative non-fiction, poetry, or screenwriting.
 Other programs have broader curriculums that do not require specialization.
-Before applying, consider your career and creative goals, so you can select the program that is right for you.
+Before applying, consider your career and creative goals so that you can select the program that is right for you.

 Many online programs have required or optional residencies.
-These residencies are a chance for students to connect in person, and meet with writers and other publishing professionals.
+These residencies are a chance for students to connect in person and meet with writers and other publishing professionals.
 Review the program’s residency options, and confirm that you can accommodate any in-person requirements in your schedule and budget.

 Here are some questions to ask when researching Online Master’s in Creative Writing programs: